nazmulfahim/spring-rain-test/readme.md

 Qus2 is the solution for QUS2

-In Qus1 folder run, npm i and npm start and it will work automatically
+In Qus1 folder run, npm i and npm start.

 In Qus2 folder